Recipes for living well the Rio way

 Sometimes I eat a California peach just to feel something.
 But here are other ideas.

-Tapioca Breakfast Cups
+Brazilian Tapioca Breakfast Cups (High-Protein Egg Muffins)

 Ready to upgrade the spongy egg frittata muffin that you pretend to enjoy?